Model checking of hyperproperties for high-level relational models: Model finding with

 \subsection{Hyper model finding algorithm}

 Existing model checkers for HyperLTL follow the traditional approach of having a distinct notation for the state machine over which traces are quantified, and the hyperproperty to be checked.
 Most advanced ones (e.g., \tool{AutoHyper} and \tool{HyperQB}) support the definition of the state machine in (a fragment of) the SMV language.
-SMV models can be defined in two styles: one more imperative based on direct \texttt{ASSIGN} clauses, and another declarative based on \texttt{INIT}, \texttt{INVAR} and \texttt{TRANS} restrictions.
-The property to be verified is specified as an \texttt{LTLSPEC}. \tool{Pardinus} already provides a translation of (non-hyper) problems into declarative SMV by expanding the relational fragment of the language into (propositional) LTL~\cite{pardinus22}.
-Although \tool{Alloy}/\tool{Pardinus} models do not support an explicit definition of the state machine, this translation identifies conjuncts with no temporal operators (referring to the initial state), and those only under \a{always} operator (denoting invariants and transitions if non-nested prime operators occur), into a declarative description of the state machine; the remaining conjuncts go to the \texttt{LTLSPEC} clause.
+SMV models can be defined in two styles: one more imperative based on direct \s{ASSIGN} clauses, and another declarative based on \s{INIT}, \s{INVAR} and \s{TRANS} restrictions.
+The property to be verified is specified in an \s{LTLSPEC} clause.